 I have seen two different accompaniments: the standard one in the Cinderella Vocal Selections book, and a shorter, very similar one in Musical Theatre Anthology for Teens, Duets.

 The "Duets" arranger must have figured she or he was simplifying things a bit by leaving out the standard version's introduction, which starts in the key of Eb and modulates quickly to the key of C over four rather tricky measures.
-However, the rest of the piece is larded up with fast-moving right-hand filled octaves -- a little heavy-handed as an accompaniment for young voices, besides being no fun to play.
+However, the rest of the piece is larded up with fast-moving right-hand filled octaves -- a little heavy-handed as an accompaniment for young voices, besides being no fun to play at the appropriate tempo!
 So I prefer to use the arrangement in the regular vocal book and cut out one whole page of solo piano playing in the middle, a long page where Cinderella and the prince are evidently dancing, but your two duet singers will be looking at each other and waiting to jump back in.)

 The Fantasticks may be the least well-known of all these musicals.
 I believed until recently that it had never been made into a movie, despite having the distinction of - (I'm pretty sure!) being Broadway's longest-running play ever.
 But it turns out (thank you, Alert Reader Charity) that in 1995, The Fantasticks was made into a movie.
 (Check out the preview!)
 The Fantasticks is also available at Amazon.com.